asiandevs/aws-zero-to-architect-blog/_posts/2025-11-14-module17-aws-backup-and-disaster-recovery.md

 > 🪄 **Next Module Preview:**
 > In **Module 18**, we'll cover **AWS Security, Compliance and Governance Frameworks** — learning how to build secure, auditable architectures aligned with CIS, NIST and ISO standards.

+The main issue was the title inconsistency.
+Jekyll uses the front matter title for URL generation and page metadata, so it needs to match the actual content.

+Replace your Module 17 file with this corrected version and it should work!